Contact Us

 Our strategy was to keep key R&D skills in-house at Robelle, but to outsource as many other functions as possible, on terms where the cost was related to volume.
 By moving the functions to more specialized firms, we could keep the same, or even higher, level of quality, while allowing the expense to reduce in the future.

-We outsourced technical support to Allegro Consultants (www.allegro.com), after 9 months of training and phase-in.
-This gives our customers access to a highly-qualified group of 3000 experts, with backup for vacations and holidays.
+We outsourced technical support and hosting of our servers to Allegro Consultants (www.allegro.com).
+This gives our customers access to a highly-qualified group, with backup for vacations and holidays.
 And the Robelle R&D team is still available for tricky questions.
-A side benefit of this permanent relationship was that it gave Robelle access to the skills of senior people at Allegro, especially Stan Sieler, Steve Cooper, and Gavin Scott.
+A side benefit of this permanent relationship was that it gave Robelle access to the skills of senior people at Allegro, especially Stan Sieler, Steve Cooper, and Donna Hofmeister.
 This has been extremely valuable with our own tricky technical problems!

 Migration Experiences